kimtth/rag-multimodal-semantic-chunking/README.md

-# 📄 Multi-modal Preprocessing for Search Indexing with Azure Document Intelligence
+## 📄 Multi-modal Document Preprocessing with Azure Document Intelligence

-## ✨ Features
+### ✨ Features

 1. 📝 Generate a document parsed results using Document Intelligence, and output it in Markdown format.
 1. 🖼️ Extract figures from documents and save them as PNG images.